Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 - Electrical bus (three (3) 10 mm mounting points)

 - Electrical connectors to the bus (snap fit by lifting the gray levers up; afterwards, replace the bus's black plastic cover)

 - Any and all plastic wire harness straps and ground points

 - Power steering pump onto the engine block

 - Power steering pump return line onto the pump

 - Accessory belt

 - Crankshaft pulley bolt with the large washer attached.

 - Ensure the power steering pump reservoir is slotted into its holder.
 Fill the reservoir with Honda-compatible steering fluid.

-- Remove the radiator cap and fill with Honda-compatible blue coolant.
+- Remove the radiator cap and fill it with Honda-compatible blue coolant.